Monday, February 28, 2011

 The other reason for not announcing the pregnancy is that I don't want to hear any gushing from people who have no idea what hell we've been through - "How wonderful that you're "expecting"!" and "Nothing bad could possibly happen now that the first trimester is past!".
 It's hard enough to keep my own "expectations" in check.
 I'm not ready to deal with the expectations of others.
 For me so far the odds have been 50/50.
 Two kids lived.
 Two died because of malformed umbilical cords.
 I had really hoped the odds would be more in our favor this time around with the Lovenox and high-risk care, but I am now convinced it is still 50/50 no matter what we do.
 Actually the odds at this point are much nearer either 0 or 100 percent as the baby's fate is probably already decided and there's nothing anyone can do about it.
 The cord is formed - will it give life or take it away?
 Perhaps it was all decided on November 18 when this child was conceived.
 We just have to wait to find out whether there is any hope for our baby, and the waiting is pure torture.

 I've recently been in contact with two women, Cindy and Wendy, who have lost babies at the same time and in the same manner as I have.
 Perhaps they will share their experiences in more detail later, but for now here are the basic facts: The odds for all of us have been 50/50, and that's not counting early miscarriages.
 Cindy had four babies live and four die of cord problems.
 Just like me, she was told to use heparin for each pregnancy after the second loss, but the odds remained the same - 50/50.
 Wendy had two babies live and two die of cord problems, with the second loss happening just weeks ago and only eight months after the first loss.
 All three of us first had two successful pregnancies followed by multiple losses.
-Together we have eight living children and eight dead children, four girls and four boys, who all died in the fifth month of pregnancy.
+Together we have eight living children and eight dead children, four girls and four boys who all died in the fifth month of pregnancy.

 All I can think after comparing our stories is that it must be genetic after all.
 As I'd postulated in an earlier post, perhaps most cases are caused by a random genetic mutation and therefore very unlikely to recur.
 But suppose a baby survives despite having a usually deadly genetic mutation that causes malformed cords?
 That baby would grow up and have kids - then his random mutation gets passed on to his offspring as an inherited mutation.
 This is what happens in genetic disorders with an autosomal dominant inheritance pattern.
 50/50 odds.